qaz957/School_District_Analysis/README.md

 ## Summary

 We can see here that these four metrics, although to different degress, have been affected by this academic dishonesty.
-Throwing this data can affect
+Throwing this data can affect things like funding allocation and teacher performance.
+Even such a small sample size of discrepancy of data has a cascading effect on the rest of the demographics that Thomas High School falls within.